About the Department of Econometrics and Business Statistics (EBS)

 Our research is ranked very highly.
 In the Excellence in Research for Australia assessment conducted by the Australian Research Council in 2012, Monash University received a rank of 5, which is the highest possible rank, in Econometrics.
 In the top 10% institutions in the field of Econometrics ranked by IDEAS (a Research Papers in Economics service maintained by the Federal Reserve Bank of St. Louis, USA) our department appears among the best institutions in the world.
 The Department of Econometrics and Business Statistics is designated by the University as an area of outstanding strength in research.

 As a result of high impact research, several of our academic staff are elected as fellows of scientific academies and selected as editors and associate editors of international academic journals.
 Among our staff are:

-- Fellows of the Academy of the Social Sciences in Australia: Professors Heather Anderson, Jiti Gao, Max King and Keith McLaren
+- Fellows of the Academy of the Social Sciences in Australia: Professors Heather Anderson, Lisa Cameron, Jiti Gao, Max King, Keith McLaren and Farshid Vahid

 - Australian Research Council Professorial Fellow: Professor Jiti Gao